 Since leaving headship in 2018, she has now finally turned her full attention to wider system leadership.
-Robinson oversees the trust's two-year "to train leaders as changemakers and disruptors", as she puts it.
-The trust is also linked to spin-off charity Voice 21 which shares the oracy-focused model particularly promoted at School 21 across the UK.
+Robinson oversees the trust's two-year Big Leadership Adventure programme "to train leaders as changemakers and disruptors", as she puts it.
+The trust is also linked to spin-off charity Voice 2l which shares the oracy-focused model particularly promoted at School 2l across the UK.
 Robinson is taking her values out to the sector.
 Why now?